Resistor basics for beginners (Easy Guide, 2024)

 So, we use resistors in voltage divider configuration to achieve different voltage levels according to the requirements of our circuit.

 Remember, voltage division is best used for small values and powering small devices.
-You should not expect it to use for heavy currents, as it is not designed for this purpose.
+You should not expect it to be used for heavy currents, as it is not designed for this purpose.

 The voltage reference is a pre-set constant value to which we compare our other values, or use it as a state.